 During the 1980s, 1990s, and 2000s several major branches of applied psychology emerged and flourished: neuropsychology, health psychology, forensic psychology, and child psychology.
 Because each of these important areas of psychology makes extensive use of psychological tests, psychological testing again grew in status and use.
 Neuropsychologists use tests in hospitals and other clinical settings to assess brain injury.
 Health psychologists use tests and surveys in a variety of medical settings.
 Forensic psychologists use tests in the legal system to assess mental state as it relates to an insanity defense, competency to stand trial or to be executed, and emotional damages.
 Child psychologists use tests to assess childhood disorders.
-As in the past, psychological testing in the first decade of the 21st century remains one of the most important yet controversial topics in psychology.
+Tests are presently in use in developed countries throughout the world (Marsh, Hau, Artelt, Baumet, & Peschar, 2006; Black & William, 2007).
+As in the past, psychological testing remains one of the most important yet controversial topics in psychology.